Specialize Your Photography Training and Career

 Get the Career You Want

 As you start your training or launch your career, think about what kinds of photography are most interesting to you.
 Think of photographers like Annie Leibovitz, known for her portraits, or Ansel Adams, known for his landscapes.
-Determining what kind of photography training to pursue can be a good first step on the way to getting the photography career you've always wanted.
+Focusing on one discipline can set your creativity free, and offer you more room to make your mark on the photography world.